-It is possible to multiply consecutive delta\q values to find the total orientation change over a specific period.
+It is possible to multiply consecutive delta_q values to find the total orientation change over a specific period.
 Note that this data is not drift free, as it has not been processed by the sensor fusion filters.
 Use the orientation output for drift free orientation.

-5.9.3 Calibrated inertial and magnetic data outputs
+5.8.3 Calibrated inertial and magnetic data outputs

-Output of calibrated 3D linear acceleration, 3D rate of turn (gyro) and 3D magnetic field data is in sensor-fixed coordinate system (S) or (O).

-The units of the calibrated data output are as follows:
+Output of calibrated 3D linear acceleration, 3D rate of turn (gyro) and 3D magnetic field data is in sensor-fixed coordinate system (\mathbf{S}) or (\mathbf{O}).
+The units of the calibrated data output are as shown in Table 15.